PSTC/pstc-jfp/REREVISION.md

 > I should clarify that I am not complaining about this, modelling the hierarchy using natural numbers is perfectly fine.
 My comment was more about `Set` which I wonder why you keep in this setting.
 As you say, these natural numbers only come up in models, not in the concrete syntax (even in the kernel) so keeping around `Set` is odd considering it is still in Coq mostly for backwards compatibility with impredicative `Set` (and for some oddities about universe minimisation) if I am not mistaken.

 This is true; without needing to handle impredicative `Set`, it might as well have been called `Type₀` in our system, as do both pCuIC and MetaCoq.
 At the beginning of this project, I tried to minimize divergence from the kernel, and it's been kept in since.
 In any case, it seems to me that the only simplification this would offer is shortening the definitions of the relations in Fig. 9.

 > > ∞ is a size annotation of CIC^*, while ∘ is an annotation in the metalanguage, just like ⋆.

 > Please make it more explicit in the paper as soon as you introduce them.
 To me the nature of these annotation is still unclear.
 What is the syntax of bare terms?
 I assume the same as terms but with `I` instead of `Iˢ`?
 Should I understand removed annotations to mean the same as infinite annotations?
 If not please explain why *in the paper*.

-TODO
+The syntax for bare terms has been added to Fig. 1 alongside the syntax for sized terms.
+A short paragraph has also been added to the end of Section 3.1.1 describing t^∞ and t^∗ as metanotation for variations on sized terms.

 > > For definitions, the corresponding parallel reductions are extended to have an extra case to cover environments.
 In the context of Thm.
 4.1, the proof goes by induction on the lengths of Γ and Γ_G.
 The general idea is that if Γ contains a binding (x : t := e₀), then in a previous inductive step we have shown that e₀ has the confluence property because the reduction rule for local definitions in the environment is just substitution of x by e₀; whenever we use a δ-reduction rule for (x : t := e₀) in e, the confluence property obtained inductively for e₀ transfers to the substitution in e.